gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 took a book from the mantelpiece and handed it to her.

 Erileine blinked.
 It was the collection of stories she had looked at that afternoon.
 "Thank you," she said automatically.
-"Was it---who dropped it off?"
+"Was it–who dropped it off?"

 The old woman raised an eyebrow.
 "You don't know?"